AZGFD asks hunters to help keep Chronic Wasting Disease at bay

 - Do not bring the brain, intact skull or spinal column of a deer or elk harvested in another state back into Arizona.

-It may take longer than a year before an infected deer or elk develops symptoms of CWD, which can include drastic weight loss (wasting), stumbling, listlessness and other neurological symptoms.
-CWD can affect deer and elk of all ages, although it’s most frequently noticed in older animals.
+It may take longer than a year before an infected animal develops symptoms of CWD, which can include drastic weight loss (wasting), stumbling, listlessness and other neurological symptoms.
+CWD can infect animals of all ages, although it’s most frequently noticed in older animals and can affect males more than females.
 CWD is fatal, and there are no treatments or vaccines.

-All hunters are advised not to shoot, handle or consume any deer or elk that is acting abnormally or appears to be sick.
+All hunters are advised not to shoot, handle or consume any animal that is acting abnormally or appears to be sick.
 Wear latex or rubber gloves when field dressing deer or elk.
-All hunters are asked to contact the department at 1-(800)-352-0700 if they see or harvest a deer or elk that appears to be sick.
+All hunters are asked to contact the department at 1-(800)-352-0700 if they see or harvest an animal that appears to be sick.

 For more information about CWD, visit the Chronic Wasting Disease Alliance website at http://cwd-info.org/.
 Also, check out a video that addresses 14 of the most commonly asked questions about CWD.
 The questions were submitted by hunters from across the nation, and the answers were provided by top CWD experts and researchers.
 The video was produced by the National Deer Alliance.